-The best gym gloves – a.k.a. best weight lifting gloves – won't lift the weights for you but they can be a good alternative to chalking your hands before lifts, admittedly a messier way to work out.
-Especially if you're working out at home and prefer not to calluses and blister all over your palms, you'd better invest some money in a pair of weightlifting gloves today – we listed the best options below.
+The best gym gloves – a.k.a. best weightlifting gloves – won't lift the weights for you, but they can be an excellent alternative to chalking your hands before lifts, which admittedly is a messier way to work out.
+Especially if you're working out at home and prefer not to have calluses and blisters all over your palms, you'd better invest in a pair of weightlifting gloves today – we listed the best options below.

-How do you pick the right gym gloves?
-Do they need to be fingerless or full-fingered?
-What's the right material?
-We'll try to answer all your burning questions about weight lifting gloves and give you a list of the best gym gloves on the market right now.
+How do you pick suitable gym gloves for you?
+Do they need to be fingerless or full-fingered gloves?
+We'll try to answer all your burning questions about weightlifting gloves and give you a list of the best gym gloves on the market.

-Building a home gym?
-Have a look at T3's thematic guides, including best dumbbells, best barbell, best pull up bar and best kettlebell guides.
-And what a surprise, wearing gym gloves would come in handy using all of these home gym equipment.
+Are you building a home gym?
+Have a look at T3's these guides for more info: best dumbbell, best barbell, best pull-up bar and best kettlebell.
+And what a surprise, wearing gym gloves would be handy using all these types of home gym equipment.
 The pun is very much intended.

 What sets the Bionic PerformanceGrip Gloves apart from all the rest?
 According to Bionic, they are the only glove brand on the market which has been created by a leading orthopaedic hand surgeon.
 How about that?